 Founded in 1811 by wealthy fur baron John Jacob Astor, Astoria is the oldest United States settlement west of the Rocky Mountains.
 Learn more about the multifaceted history of this city and where those two centuries of activity have brought Astoria today.

 Southern Oregon and Northern California make up the mythical State of Jefferson.
 The “state” is the product of local lore, regional identity, and pride for its residents.
 It remains a symbol of an enduring rural-urban divide.
 Now, some are working to make it the 51st official state.

 A new Oregon Experience examines an Oregon man’s lifelong search for America’s first people.

 Ken Kesey, author of One Flew Over the Cuckoo’s Nest (1962) and Sometimes a Great Notion (1964), was one of the best-known authors to ever emerge from Oregon.
 Airing January 20 at 9 p.m.

 From shanghaied sailors to opium dens, Portland’s illicit past is legendary.
 But how much of it is true?
 Portland Noir examines Old Town’s sordid history.

-In 1943, thousands of men and women from across the U.S. began arriving in a remote part of south-central Washington state.
-Their work would change the world forever.
+In 1943, as World War II raged in Europe and the Pacific, thousands of men and women from across the United States began arriving in a remote part of south-central Washington state.
+They knew very little about why the U.S. government had hired them — only that it was an important project to support the war effort.
+It was a project that would change the world forever.